CephaMK/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script file 13-unique  takes a list of words as input and prints only words that appear exactly once. script file 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd script file 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd.
+script file 13-unique  takes a list of words as input and prints only words that appear exactly once. script file 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd script file 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd. script file 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. script file 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. script file 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter.